igorwaw/advent15/day20-25/README.md

 Other than that, it's simple.
 Match/case to run the right command and some string parsing.
 Initial version had 6 more methods, one for each command, but since they were 2-6 lines and even that could be shortened, I moved all of that directly into match/case.

+## Day 24: It Hangs in the Balance